Accessing your medical records

 How do I access my own health record?

 - Mental Health, Justice Health and Alcohol & Drug Services Medical Records

 About Health Records

-Health records are confidential documents and remain the property of ACT Government Health Directorate.
+Health records created by any ACT Health facility are confidential documents and remain the property of ACT Health.
 Copies of health records are not released to consumers or third parties without a written request and signed authorisation from the consumer.